shaunburgin/SF-AuthService/SF-Main-specification.md

 ### **Overview**

-Authentication is managed by GCP's **Identity Platform**, ensuring secure and scalable user management.
-The frontend application leverages the Firebase Authentication SDK to handle user sessions, token management, and secure communication with GCP services.
+Authentication and identity management are handled by **Firebase Authentication**, ensuring secure and scalable user management.
+The frontend application leverages the Firebase Authentication SDK to manage user sessions, token handling, and secure communication with Firebase services.
 Only administrators can register users, aligning with the requirement of no self-service registration.

 ### **Authentication Flow**

 1. **User Login**:
-   - Users access the **Login Page** and submit their credentials.
+   - Users access the **Login Page** and submit their **Customer ID** (if applicable), **username**, and **password**.
-   - The **Firebase Authentication SDK** communicates with **Identity Platform** to authenticate the user.
+   - The **Firebase Authentication SDK** communicates with **Firebase Authentication** to authenticate the user.
-   - Upon successful authentication, **Identity Platform** issues a **JWT Access Token** and a **Refresh Token**.
+   - Upon successful authentication, **Firebase Authentication** issues a **JWT Access Token** and a **Refresh Token**.

 2. **Token Management**:
    - **Access Token**: Stored securely in memory within the frontend application.
 Used for authenticating API requests.